St John's College, University of Sydney: Later developments: 1918–present

 The 1960s saw great activity, with extensions to the college.
 In 1961, one hundred years after the first construction, Menzies Wing On the east end of the South Range was begun.
 The architects were McDonell, Mar and Anderson.
 The Menzies Wing was opened by the Right Honourable Robert Menzies and blessed by Cardinal Norman Gilroy on 14 May 1961.
 In 1962 the refectory was extended through to where the sacristies were, leaving an open arcade where the eastern wall had been.
 The Polding Wing was built on the west end of the South Range in 1967 and opened by Sir Roden Cutler and blessed by Archbishop James Carroll on 26 November 1967.
 Although these wings are four-storeyed and very different from the design of Wardell, the architects have looked back to his design for guidance and inspiration.
 Their modifications of Wardell's original design enabled the present building to accommodate 181 students.

+Named after the Patron of the 150th Anniversary Capital Appeal, Michael Hintze (John’s 74 – 76), the Hintze Building was opened in 2010, as a new wing adjacent to Missenden Road, with attendees including His Eminence Cardinal Pell (Catholic Archbishop of Sydney) and Her Excellency Professor Marie Bashir (Governor of New South Wales and Chancellor of the University of Sydney).
+The new wing included 73 double ensuite rooms for students and apartments on the fourth level for the Rector and family, the Dean of Students, tutors and visiting academics.